abundantRuby/STOCKBOT/README.md

 - Buy Signal Generation
 - Daily Buy Signal Emails

 BuySignals.py is the engine driving the buy signals behind STOCKBOT.
 Using cutting-edge technical analysis and external libraries such as [TA-lib](https://ta-lib.org/), this script analyzes stock data, pinpointing optimal entry points through a combination of moving averages, RSI, and stochastic oscillators.
-Once a list of stocks has been generated, an email is sent to the user with a unique message for each stock.
+Once a list of stocks has been generated, an email is sent to the user with a randomly-selected message for each stock.

 ```python
 messages = [